The Boss Baby: Academic scholarship

 In 2021, interest in the original film was renewed when a philosophical symposium dedicated to the film was announced.
-While the announcement was widely believed to be a prank at first, organizers Jaime McCaffrey and Tore Levander insisted this was not that case.
+While the announcement was widely believed to be a prank at first, organizers Jaime McCaffrey and Tore Levander insisted this was not the case.
 Responding to the early criticism, McCaffrey stated to The A. V. Club that "Its messaging, the way that it tries to convey ideas, you almost can't discern what the position of the movie is.
-And all the artistic decisions in the movie seem to be conflict with each other in such a way that as a viewer you are like 'I don't know what I'm supposed to feel and therefore I must analyze.'"
+And all the artistic decisions in the movie seem to be [in] conflict with each other in such a way that as a viewer you are like 'I don't know what I'm supposed to feel and therefore I must analyze.'"

 The first conference was done virtually and featured speakers from Northeastern University, Middlesex University, the University of York, Cambridge University, and a medical doctor from the University of California Riverside.
 JP Karliak, the TV show's voice actor, and Brandon Sawyer, writer and executive producer of The Boss Baby: Back in Business, both spoke at the event.
 The "Second First Annual" conference was hosted in January 2023.

 Franchise

 Sequel

 On May 25, 2017, Universal Pictures and DreamWorks Animation announced a sequel, with a scheduled release for March 26, 2021, with Alec Baldwin reprising his role.
-On May 17, 2019, it was announced that Tom McGrath will return as director and Jeff Hermann, who produced Bilby, Bird Karma, and Marooned, will produce the sequel.
+On May 17, 2019, it was announced that Tom McGrath would return as director and Jeff Hermann, who produced Bilby, Bird Karma, and Marooned, would produce the sequel.
 Hans Zimmer and Steve Mazzaro returned to write the music for the film.
 On September 28, 2020, the film was pushed back to September 17, 2021, as a result of the COVID-19 pandemic, however on May 24, 2021, the film was moved up to a July 2, 2021 release through theaters and on Peacock for 60 days through paid tiers.